stephan-klein/supersonic/docs/tooling/wrapper/android/android-crosswalk.md

 ## Related guides

 - [Android feature table][android-feature-table]
-- [And check out the blog: Chromium Crosswalk: A huge boost to hybrid-apps on Android.][blog-post]

 The Android runtime includes the ability to use [Crosswalk](https://crosswalk-project.org/) for your app's WebViews, in place of the regular Android WebViews.
 Crosswalk utilises Chromium, which is an open source web browser project that is used e.g. in Google Chrome – it's significantly more bleeding-edge compared to the default Android web browser.
 Crosswalk WebViews are supported on Android 4.0 and newer (SDK version 14+).